fayaznaim/FolderMaker/README.md

 In the tab titled "List to folders": You can paste a list of words which will be your folder names.

-In the tab titled "Numbered", numbered folders can be created and also static names, prefixes, postfixes can be added.
+In the tab titled "Numbered", numbered folders can be created with prefixes, postfixes can be added.

 In the tab titled "Calendar" weekday and month name folders.